 There is a reason that Central Park is so iconic.
 The more than 800-acre park bridging the Upper West and East Sides is a tourist hot spot, a gym, a place to meet friends, people watch, animal watch — the list just goes on.

 Because of its size, the park has many microcosms.
 Strawberry Fields holds a memorial to John Lennon and is a favorite spot of visitors.
 There are also the huge boulders protruding from the meadows.
 Or you can enjoy a walk around a lake.
 There’s a spot in Central Park for everyone and every season it holds something very different.
+Because I love exploring the city on foot, walking through Central Park is one of my favorite free things to do in New York City.

 Cruise on the Staten Island Ferry